NextronSystems/log-analysis-manual/usage/shimcache.rst

 SHIMcache
 =========

-The **SHIM Cache** or AppCompatCache (Application Compatibility Cache) is a special Registry cache containing valuable information, because the cache tracks metadata for binary files that were executed.
+The ``SHIM Cache`` or AppCompatCache (Application Compatibility Cache) is a special Registry cache containing valuable information, because the cache tracks metadata for binary files that were executed.

 It includes the full path to the executable file image and a timestamp, which could be the date of the last execution or the creation time stamp of the file, depending on the Windows version.

 In cases where the executed file is still present on disk, THOR calculates hashes and includes them in the log message (message enrichment).
-If you can’t find a hash in the log line, this means that THOR wasn’t able to find the file on disk anymore.
+If you can't find a hash in the log line, this means that THOR wasn't able to find the file on disk anymore.

 References
 ----------